I have got some smokin’ hot tips for you in Punkee on how to create the best Tinder profile of all time.

 Will my post be edited?

 Posts are edited for length and clarity.
 If I think it’s going to be significant, I’ll ask your permission before publishing.
+I try to remove brand names and place names (bars, apps, restaurants, suburbs), where possible.
+I also try to remove descriptions of how a person looks, especially tattoos.
+This is mainly for legal reasons but also for anonymity.

 Why was my story not published?